Wj2ma/KeyTracker/README.md

 # KeyTracker
 Tracks key presses for FFR, StepMania, or any other 4 key game.
+Only supports Windows operating system.

 # SETUP